tdvinh5304/Two-Layer-Deep-Learning-System-for-Bone-Fracture-Diagnosis-from-X-ray-Images/README.md

-# Bone Fracture Diagnosis & RAG Chatbot System
+# Bone Fracture Diagnosis and RAG Chatbot System

 This repository contains an **AI-powered medical imaging system** for **bone fracture diagnosis from X-ray images**, combined with a **Retrieval-Augmented Generation (RAG) chatbot** that provides bone anatomy and fracture-related medical knowledge.